 Here are a few good questions to ask when it comes to choosing a theme:

 - What is your price range?
 You get what you pay for; the more expensive a theme, usually the better it is.
 However, you can get pretty decent themes for around sixty pounds.
-However, don’t be conned with a very expensive theme which does little; always research the one you are about to purchase.
+However, don’t be conned with a very expensive theme that does little; always research the one you are about to purchase.
 Check annual renewing fees also.

 Random Search Terms